BenayounP/AndroidMovieDataBase/README.md

 It's a personal project to be up to date on Android latest "official" tools for a simple but realistic app

 ### What it does
-It get a list of movie on IMDB, cache data to be consulted offline and allow to give personal rate to movies.
+It get a list of movie on IMDB, cache data to be consulted offline.

 ## How to build on your environment
 Add your API key in `local.properties` file.